Omaha Texting & Driving Lawyer

 While the financial impact of car accidents caused by texting and driving is often easy to calculate and estimate, the emotional burden of these accidents requires a different method of calculation.
 Car accidents often do not solely impact your physical health, but may lead to lasting psychological fears which are often difficult to put a dollar amount on.
-An experienced personal injury attorney will be able to more fully walk you through these figures and come to an amount which will compensate you for your physical and psychological injuries.
+An experienced personal injury attorney will be able to more fully walk you through these figures and come to an amount that will compensate you for your physical and psychological injuries.

 It is important to speak with an attorney shortly after your accident and to avoid speaking with the responsible party’s insurance agent.
-The insurance company is in the business of saving money through not paying out accident claims, and as a result will often attempt to coerce you into signing a settlement claim.
-While the settlement claim may appear enticing in the moment since it represents immediate compensation, it will likely only cover a small fraction of your injuries, and will not include any injuries that are not readily available to be calculated.
+The insurance company is in the business of saving money through not paying out accident claims, and as a result, will often attempt to coerce you into signing a settlement claim.
+While the settlement claim may appear enticing at the moment since it represents immediate compensation, it will likely only cover a small fraction of your injuries, and will not include any injuries that are not readily available to be calculated.
 Signing an insurance claim settlement may also diminish your opportunity to bring a personal injury claim in the future.

 The Knowles Law Firm | Omaha, Nebraska

 If you or a loved one have been injured in a car accident caused by texting and driving, do not hesitate to contact the Knowles Law Firm.
 Our attorneys have years of experience in handling all types of car accident cases, including those relating exclusively to texting and driving.
 Contact our Omaha, Nebraska office today for your initial free consultation.